-With tech companies like Apple, Facebook, and Samsung pushing for consumer Augmented Reality (AR) devices, it’s no wonder that the buzz around AR has recently been brought to light.
+With tech companies like Apple, Facebook, and Samsung pushing for Augmented Reality (AR) integrated into consumer devices, it’s no wonder that the buzz around AR has recently been brought to light.
 Augmented Reality is the new interface between humans and machines, bridging the physical and digital worlds to boost quality and productivity in all kinds of sectors.
 In this article we dive deeper on what AR is, how it’s integrated in business and operations, and why it’s important to keep track of in the future.

 What Is Augmented Reality?

 AR technology converts huge amounts of digital information into images or animations that are visually processed through an interface onto the real world.
 While real life is entirely 3D and data we analyze is locked on 2D screens, AR allows people to process the physical and digital at the same time.
-Training, education, making decisions, and executing operational tasks are much more immersive and in-depth with AR’s current capabilities.
+Training, education, decision making, and executing operational tasks are much more immersive and in-depth with AR’s current capabilities.

 Augmented Reality brings new information-delivery systems that have profound impacts on how data is structured, managed, and delivered on the internet.
 Most AR apps are delivered through mobile devices, but the movement towards hands-free wearables with AR capabilities such as smart glasses are increasing everyday, as tech companies incorporate different ways to use AR in both individual and commercial settings.

 AR In Action

 With the advent of the Google Glass hitting the market in 2013, the world would get its first taste of modern AR technology, even though it failed to gather public interest, due to its hefty price-tag and poor functionality.
 In fall of 2015, Snapchat quietly launched Lenses, bringing another version of Augmented Reality to consumers, even if the subject matter was only for beautifying and filtering selfies.
 It wasn’t until the launch of Pokemon Go in 2016 that AR became a global concept to consumers, becoming the most downloaded app ever in its first week.
 Within its first month in the app store, total downloads reached over 100 million.